rust-embedded/embedonomicon/src/exceptions.md

 of the vector table; these entries are not device specific so they have the same function on any kind of Cortex-M microcontroller.

-The first thing we'll do is create an array of vectors (pointers to exception handlers) in the Rust
+The first thing we'll do is create an array of vectors (pointers to exception handlers) in the `rt` crate's code:
-code:

 ``` rust
 pub union Vector {